zero-net-positive/research/topics/pay-it-forward/one-pager.md

 [OpenStack](http://www.openstack.org/foundation/) and many more that are made of up different entities in a variety of structures.
-Each business function could potentially be its own Pay It Forward corporation – different organizations that do sales, marketing, program management, design and development, all with an aligned mission to build products for an open hospital records infrastructure.
+Each business function could potentially be its own Pay It Forward corporation – different organizations that do sales, marketing, program management, design and development, all with an aligned mission, for example to build products for an open hospital records infrastructure.

-We are just getting started, looking for organizations that are up for experimentation and allies to join us in thinking through issues and finding capital to start and sustain some prototype Pay It Forward Corporations.
+We are just getting started, looking for organizations that are up for experimentation and allies to join us in going from idea to reality.
+We hope to eventually find capital to start and sustain some prototype Pay It Forward Corporations.
 Join us in the [Zero Net Positive Initiative](http://zeronetpositive.org) as we work on this and related ideas to hack our system to better outcomes.